 Local Government Procurement Initiative

-We are working with the Australian Security Industry Association Limited (ASIAL) and United Voice to strengthen the procurement practices of local councils, starting with how they procure security services.
+We worked with the Australian Security Industry Association Limited and United Voice to strengthen the procurement practices of local councils, starting with how they procure security services.

 What does workplace relations have to do with procurement?

-Like anyone, local councils need to get value for money when procuring services.
+Like anyone, local councils need to get value for money when procuring services, such as security services.

-However, focussing on getting security services for the lowest price is resulting in a race to the bottom among some security providers, who cut costs to stay competitive.
+However, focusing on getting services for the lowest price can result in cutting costs to stay competitive.